sahajsoft/newrelic-dropwizard-plugin/README.md

 In addition to the overall "unhealthiness" metric, the plugin publishes individual "healthiness" metrics and a http status code metric for visualization within the UI.

-The final caveat (which applies to all NR plugins) is that NR doesn't allow alerting on the *absence* of data so if, for example, the server that runs the plugin agent fails, you wouldn't receive an alert if one of your Dropwizard applications became unhealthy nor would you receive an alert that the plugin was no longer sending data!
-If this were to happen, it would be visually obvious within the UI that there is no data but there's no automated way that I've discovered to force NR to generate an alert when that happens.